How to Write a Confidentiality Agreement?

 The exclusive agreement must always have the complete names of those who are involved.
 This is to point out who exactly has access to confidential information.
 If it's between two individuals, simply write down their names and any details that will help with identification.
 If it's a partnership between two companies, then the names of the representatives of both must be included along with specifying who else within their respective companies will be involved.

 3. Define the Confidential Information and Exclusions

 This is where you will need to point out exactly what information should be confidential.
 This can be anything that the parties involved have decided must remain secret.
 You must then point out what information one or both members of the party may share with others.
 Be sure to make it clear as to what may and may not be shared and clarify to whom they may share the confidential information.

 4. Establish the Responsibilities of the Receiving Party

 Clarify exactly how the individual or business receiving the information will go about in using it.
 You will have to write down the limitations of the simple agreement and how this information can be used, as well as providing the standard in which it must all be protected.

 5. Set the Time Period

-You must point out the exact time in which the information shared will remain confidential.
+You must point out the exact time in which the information shared will remain confidential in the contract agreement.
 There will be two time periods that you need to consider: the period of time in which the disclosure will be made and the time period in which the information must be kept confidential.
 The standard amount of time and schedule would typically be around 5 years, but this can be discussed between both parties if necessary.